 5. Treats nasal congestion

 Eating jalapenos generates heat due to capsaicin, which helps clear sinuses.
-Also, the compound helps combat sinus infections and cleanses the nasal airways.
+Also, the compound helps combat sinus infectionsiXAn infection in which the tissues that line the sinuses (hollow, air-filled spaces in the skull) get swollen or inflamed. and cleanses the nasal airways.
 So, eating jalapenos while pregnant helps cure nasal congestion effectively (5).

 6. Prevents the risk of ulcers

 Eating Jalapeno kills bad bacteria in your abdomen and intestines while you are expecting.
 The pepper prevents the harmful activity of bad bacteria that can result in ulcers (6).